tl-smith/Foodie_Bucket_List_App/README.md

 **Travel somewhere.
 Get a random food.
 Save it to your bucket list.**

-WanderBite is a full-stack CRUD web application that lets users explore global destinations and local cuisine in an interactive and engaging way.
-With a simple click, users can generate random travel locations and food pairings, and save those experiences to a personalized bucket list.
+WanderBite is an immersive full-stack CRUD web application designed for foodies and travelers alike.
+It blends the thrill of spontaneous adventure with the joy of discovering new cuisines.
+Users can generate a random global destination and instantly receive a food recommendation native to that region.
+After "trying" the dish, they save the experience to a personalized, travel-inspired food bucket list.

+Whether you're planning your next trip or exploring cultures from home, WanderBite offers a fun, interactive way to connect with global cuisine, track your foodie adventures, and share your journey with others.